RapidSoftwareSolutions/Marketplace-JIRA-package/README.md

 * Credentials: jiraUsername, jiraPassword

 ## How to get credentials:
+0. Navigate to page with choosing [pricing plan](https://www.atlassian.com/software/jira/try).
+1. Select plan and click "Try it free", fill all required fields.
+2. Use your login, password as credentials.

 ## JIRA.getMyPermissions
 Returns all permissions in the system and whether the currently logged in user has them.